Authorization

 Internal integration auth flow set-up

 To use an internal integration, start by creating your integration in the integration’s settings page.
-All integrations start as internal by default.

 The internal integration will be associated with the workspace of your choice.
 You are required to be a workspace owner to create an integration.